AP Statistics Study Guide

 What you get

 THE BIG PICTURE.
-Unit 1 covers DESCRIPTIVE STATISTICS for a single variable — types of data, displays, summary measures, and the normal distribution.
-The unit weighs 15–23% of the AP exam (one of the heaviest).
+In the Fall 2026 framework, Unit 1: Exploring One-Variable Data and Collecting Data is 20–30% of the AP exam, the heaviest unit.
+This first section covers DESCRIPTIVE STATISTICS for a single variable: types of data, displays, summary measures, and the normal distribution.
+Collecting Data (the rest of Unit 1) is the next section.
 Mastery of , , -scores, the normal distribution, and the CUSS framework for describing distributions is essential for every later unit.

 Sample Flashcards